rabbitmq/rabbitmq-tutorials/soapui/README.md

 ## Running

-You can open and run the `RabbitMQ-tutorials-soapui-project.xml` in the GUI.
+You can import and run the `RabbitMQ-tutorials-soapui-project.xml` in the GUI.
 The project does not have any asserts; all log messages can be viewed in the "script log" tab.

-You can use the CLI runner: `$SOAPUI_HOME/bin/testrunner.sh RabbitMQ-tutorials-soapui-project.xml`.
+You can use the [CLI runner](https://www.soapui.org/test-automation/running-from-command-line/functional-tests.html): `$SOAPUI_HOME/bin/testrunner.sh RabbitMQ-tutorials-soapui-project.xml`.

 Or you can use the provided Maven pom: `mvn verify`.